Japantown, San Jose: Japanese culture

 Performers at the San Jose Obon Festival, held annually in Japantown.

 Santo Market mural inspired by The Great Wave off Kanagawa.

-Japantown is the site of the Japanese American Museum of San Jose, which moved into a new building in 2010; San Jose Taiko, Shuei-do Manju Shop, whose manjū were specifically requested during the 1994 visit of the Emperor of Japan; Nichi Bei Bussan, founded in San Francisco in 1902 by the father of prominent local businessman Dave Tatsuno and relocated to San Jose after Tatsunos were interned, transformed from a general merchant to an Asian goods gift shop; and a variety of restaurants, professional services, community organizations (for example Yu-Ai Kai Senior Center, and the Japanese American Citizens League) and small retail shops.
-Japantown had two hand-made tofu shops, the last closing in 2017.
+Japantown is the site of the Japanese American Museum of San Jose (which moved into a new building in 2010); San Jose Taiko; Shuei-do Manju Shop (whose manjū were specifically requested during the 1994 visit of the Emperor of Japan); Nichi Bei Bussan (founded in San Francisco in 1902 by the father of prominent local businessman Dave Tatsuno and relocated to San Jose after the Tatsunos were interned, transformed from a general merchant to an Asian goods gift shop); and a variety of restaurants, professional services, community organizations (for example, Yu-Ai Kai Senior Center and the Japanese American Citizens League), and small retail shops.
+Japantown had two hand-made tofu shops, the last of which closed in 2017.

 Two churches founded by Japanese over 100 years ago, Wesley United Methodist Church and San Jose Buddhist Church Betsuin, thrive on the same street, Fifth Street.
-They are home to many of the local community organizations including active Girl and Boy Scout organizations, and host several of Japantown's largest cultural festivals.
+They are home to many local community organizations, including active Girl and Boy Scout organizations, and they host several of Japantown's largest cultural festivals.

 Japantown's Fifth Street now also leads to the new San Jose City Hall.
-Indeed, the Fifth and Jackson Landmark was designed to be seen from City Hall as a beacon and reminder of the people that have helped build the city.
+Indeed the Fifth and Jackson Landmark was designed to be seen from City Hall as a beacon and reminder of the people who have helped build the city.
 The Fifth and Jackson Landmark is part of a larger California Japantown Landmarks Project to create powerful and emotional permanent outdoor exhibits, including monuments in San Francisco and Los Angeles.

-Japantown is also home to a number of non-Japanese businesses, including Mexican, Hawaiian and Korean restaurants.
+Japantown is also home to a number of non-Japanese businesses, including Mexican, Hawaiian, and Korean restaurants.

 A number of organizations, including the Japantown Neighborhood Association, have joined to form the Japantown Community Congress of San Jose, which is a community partner to the City of San Jose (represented by the San Jose Redevelopment Agency) that looks after cultural preservation of the area (begun with CA SB 307).

-Major festivals include Obon (every July), Nikkei Matsuri (every spring) and Aki Matsuri (every fall) and a newer festival, The Spirit of Japantown Festival (also in the fall).
-In addition there are events that are open to the public at Art Object Gallery and various street venues, including a year-round Certified Farmers Market run by the Japantown Business Association.
+Major festivals include Obon (every July), Nikkei Matsuri (every spring), and Aki Matsuri (every fall) and a newer festival, The Spirit of Japantown Festival (also in the fall).
+In addition there are events open to the public at Art Object Gallery and various street venues, including a year-round Certified Farmers Market run by the Japantown Business Association.

 On March 22, 2021, the Japantown community formally started citizen foot patrols to increase security and prevent attacks on Asian Americans.